Reading time: Less than 6 minutes (and easy to scan)

 I don’t know if COVID has changed your habits, but the vast majority of people don’t get anywhere enough sleep.
 Did you know that as many as one in three adults doesn’t catch enough ZZZZZs?
 Life is better if you get more sleep.
 You will feel more relaxed and you will be more creative.
 (I have never understood those writing coaches who counsel people to force themselves to wake up earlier in the morning so they can write.
 Don’t those coaches understand that we are hardwired to be night owls, morning larks or third birds?)
 Don’t cut your sleep short.
 If you have difficulty getting enough sleep, try setting yourself an alarm to go to bed earlier.
 Maybe even set it for 30 minutes before you want to go to sleep so that you have time to wind down first.
 And if you have difficulty falling asleep, consider getting a weighted blanket.
 I have one and it really improves my sleep.

-It’s tough to eat a healthy diet over Christmas.
-All the chocolate, cookies and eggnog tempt us into over-indulging.
-While there are fewer Christmas parties on account of the pandemic, there is also the temptation to bake more, as a form of relaxation.
+It’s tough to eat a healthy diet at certain times of year.
+All the chocolate, cookies and eggnog at Christmas tempt us into over-indulging.
+And during the pandemic, there’s been the temptation to bake more, as a form of relaxation.
 Me?
 I’m on a pie-making binge right now.
 Don’t deny yourself the occasional calorific splurge.
 But be sure you’re also getting plenty of fruits and vegetables as well as healthy protein-rich snacks like nuts.
 You will feel so much better if you include some healthy eating amid all the indulging.

 3-Drink lots of water